manuGil/lecture-notes/swc-notes/shell-notes.md

 bash middle.sh pentane.pdb 20 5
 ```

-> What if we want to sort many files based on thier number of files.
-Explain use of `$@`to define a variale list of arguments
+> What if we want to allow  sorting many files wihout restricting the number of files.
+Explain use of `$@`to define a variale number of arguments.

 a.
 Create a new script and include the following conent